Updated : Jan 17, 2020.

 But, this is not the case with credit cards.

 Banks offer a grace period of up to 50 days on your credit card spends.
 If you repay credit bills within this grace period, you don’t have to pay any interest to the bank.
 More importantly, you are using bank’s money for free of cost for those 50 days and meanwhile, your money in your bank account fetches interest income for you.

 This is called the power of leverage.

 For example, you make a purchase of INR 50,000 with your debit card.
-Your money immediately gets deducted from your saving account.
-But with credit card purchase, the money would be in your saving account up to for 50 days and in that meantime you would earn interest on that amount.
+Your money immediately gets deducted from your savings account.
+But with credit card purchase, the money would be in your savings account up to for 50 days and in that meantime, you would earn interest on that amount.

 You could use that interest accrued every year to pay off your full or part premium for your health insurance, car insurance, or even a term life insurance.

 #4.
 You Get Exclusive Special Offers & Discounts With Credit Cards